ProbablyManuel/requiem/components/documentation/src/Races.md

     * Movement speed is increased by 10%.
     * Ranged weapons fire 20% faster.
 * **Bosmer Cuisine**: Raw Meat is twice as nourishing.
-* **Active Power**: You consume half your magicka to turn nearby animals into allies for 60 seconds and increase their damage by 1.
-The amount of additional damage equals the consumed magicka.
 * **Unperked Skills**:
     * You can sneak without perks.
     * You can create potions and poisons without perks.